Sugars are a type of ‘fermentable carbohydrate’ - this also includes some starches.Read More

 Food and drink provides our bodies with energy in the form of calories.
 If we consistently consume more ‘energy’ or calories than our bodies use, then this can lead to an accumulation of excess body fat.
 This can then result in weight gain.

-Obesity is a complex issue and there are many factors which contribute (25).
+Obesity is a complex issue and there are many factors which contribute (64).
 For example, many of us are simply leading less active lifestyles – whether that’s sitting at a desk all day long, driving more and walking less, or watching TV.
-If we are consuming too many calories the result is excess weight gain.
-We need to think about our lifestyles just that little bit more and how we can balance what we eat (for example by counting calories) with what we burn off.
+If we are consuming more calories than we need the result is excess weight gain.
+We need to think about our lifestyles just that little bit more and how we can balance what we eat (for example by counting calories) with what the body uses.

-The best way to avoid becoming obese is to eat a healthy balanced diet and to exercise on a regular basis.
+The best way to maintain a healthy weight is to eat a healthy balanced diet and to exercise on a regular basis.
 Your doctor can advise you on the best diet for your individual needs.